-For NEW Students (includes brand new students, transfer students, and change of education level students): who are currently inside the US, as a reminder, you are allowed to be registered for online classes for this FALL 2020 semester, however at least one of your courses must be a face-to-face class.
-Immigration does not allow for ONLY online courses.
+For Spring 2021 NEW Students (includes brand new students, transfer students, and change of education level students): who are currently inside the US, as a reminder, you are allowed to be registered for online classes for the spring 2021 semester, however at least one of your courses must be a face-to-face class.
+Immigration does not allow for ONLY online courses in these cases.

-For NEW Students who were unable to enter the US (these include brand new students, transfer students, and change of education level students): you can keep your fall 2020 admission and register for coursework online.
-Your immigration document I-20 will need to be re-issued for spring 2021 for entry into the US.
-If a SEVIS-Pending student for fall 2020 decides not to register for fall 2020, their admission and immigration document will need to be updated for the appropriate semester of deferral.
-Please contact the appropriate admissions office to secure the new I-20 for spring 2021 entrance; the emails are:
+For NEW Students who were unable to enter the US (these include brand new students, transfer students, and change of education level students): you can keep your spring 2021 admission and register for coursework online.
+Your immigration document I-20 will need to be re-issued for summer or fall 2021 for entry into the US.
+If a SEVIS-Pending student for spring 2021 decides not to register for spring 2021, their admission and immigration document will need to be updated for the appropriate semester of deferral.
+Please contact the appropriate admissions office to secure the new I-20 for summer or fall 2021 entrance; the emails are:

 Graduate Admissions: email@example.com